TeseoLou/codoku/README.md

 - Can be conditionally rendered via `JavaScript` in future versions if a payment gateway is integrated

 ## **5.4 Error Page Features**
 The custom 404 Error Page provides a user-friendly fallback experience for when visitors navigate to an invalid or missing route.
-Rather than presenting a generic browser error, **Codoku**’s 404 page reinforces branding and theme consistency, while offering a quick way to recover and return to the main game.
+Rather than presenting a generic browser error, Codoku’s 404 page is designed with consistent styling and messaging that aligns with the rest of the site’s aesthetic.

+It clearly communicates that the page isn’t found, uses approachable language to reduce user frustration, and features a prominent 'Return to Game' button that allows users to easily navigate back to the homepage.
+This helps maintain trust, reduces bounce rates, and supports a more polished, professional user experience.

+---

 ### **5.4.1 Custom Illustration**
 A stylized image and quirky message present the 404 page as an extension of the site's playful, puzzle-themed tone.
 The design reinforces **Codoku’s** branding while making the error experience more engaging.